davidsilvapires/tcruziReplicationOrigins/README.md

 ### Atlas composition

+## Configuration

+To configure the pipeline and adapt it to your specific necessities...

+You can customize the behaviour of the pipeline by editing the configuration file at `config/pipeline_config.yml`.

 ## Usage

 Our pipeline is basically written in Bash, only the final steps that involve the generation of plots are written in R.